Dolfin Swimwear: History

 Dolfin introduced a new logo in 2014 that will be incorporated on all Dolfin products starting in 2016, Dolfin's 75th anniversary year.

+Dolphin shorts

 Dolfin Uglies

 Dolfin began in the early 2000s to see increased demand for the promotional prints swimsuits suits featuring bright colors and unique designs that the company initially had struggled to sell each year.

 The "Uglies" term was coined by customers who requested the unique, eye-popping printed swimsuits.

 The success of the Dolfin Uglies line increased Dolfin Swimwear's presence in the competitive swimwear market.

 Dolfin Titanium Technical Suit

 Dolfin released its Titanium Tech suit in January 2015.
-The high-tech suit's "4-stage framing system" employs welding to control major muscle groups and to stabilize water displacement zones, compression liner that targets large muscle zones, woven fibers to increase strength and decrease weight, and hydrophobic-coated fibers to repel water - reducing water absorbency and drag.
+The high-tech suit's "4-stage framing system" employs welding to control major muscle groups and to stabilize water displacement zones, a compression liner that targets large muscle zones, woven fibers to increase strength and decrease weight, and hydrophobic-coated fibers to repel water, reducing water absorbency and drag.